CMSgov/beneficiary-fhir-data/rfcs/0011-db-migration.md

 ### Proposed Solution: Detailed Design
 [Proposed Solution: Detailed Design]: #proposed-solution-detailed-design

-A new Java application 'bfd-db-migrator' will be introduced that performs two functions:
+A new Java application 'bfd-db-migrator' will be introduced that performs these functions:
 * Invokes Flyway (and thereby runs all pending migrations)
 * Runs Hibernate validation against the BFD ORM (after Flyway finishes)
 * Exits with a return code that indicates whether all operations were successful or not